Mosimane: Al Ahly know how to play Champions League matches after dumping out Raja Casablanca

 “In the build-up to the game, Mosimane, Al Ahly’s head coach, made sure to prepare the team for all the possible scenarios that could happen in the game.
 One possible scenario was what happened today and that was about how to react if we concede an early goal.

-Al Ahly will now face Algerian outfit ES Setif in the semi-finals, who eliminated Tunisia’s Esperance Sportive de Tunis on a 1-0 aggregate score.
+Al Ahly will now face Algerian outfit ES Setif, who eliminated Tunisia’s Esperance Sportive de Tunis on a 1-0 aggregate result.